lymber/exam-kit/README.md

 * `loa`: list of answers.
-Given a LaTeX file created by test_span, loa reads it and create a text file containing a raw list of correct answers to that version of the test.
+Given a LaTeX file created by test_span, loa reads it and create a text file containing a raw list of correct answers to that version of the test and a HTML file with the formatted answers.

 * `grade`: reads a file with the identification of students, its test version and its answers comparing that answers to the correct ones given by loa.

+Besides those three programs there are two scripts, `clone.sh` and `clean.sh`, that, respectivley, creates symbolic links to each HTML file created by `loa` (they are equal mod its argument) and cleans up all the automatically generated files.

 ## Licensing